Frequently Asked Questions

 The UW Graduate School requires that all graduate level applicants have a bachelor’s degree (or equivalent) from an accredited institution.
 If you don’t have a degree that fulfills these criteria, we generally don’t advise that you apply for the MHCI+D program.
 You may wish to speak to a program representative prior to beginning the application process to evaluate whether you have an exceptional case.

-See Admissions/Overview for information about the portfolio.
+See Admissions/Overview for information about the supplementary materials.

 Will I be notified once my application is complete?